Staraner/Blooket-Hacks-1/README.md

 if you find any bugs or have any suggestion open a [issue](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new).

-### note: No hacks will be created for Blook-Rush due to me not knowing how to use firebase.
+### note: No hacks will be created for Blook-Rush due to it having a system to prevent cheating (i think)

 ## Issues
 ### Im currently aware of the following issues and im working to fix them: